shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 sets where it is Bob's turn.
 Each node contains two symbols, representing Alice's private information and Bob's private information, respectively.

-Let us start at the top left red node labeled `x?`.
+Let us start at the top left red node labeled $x?$.
 It is Alice's turn.
 The node is contained in a red tree, which indicates that the calculations are from Alice's point-of-view (POV).
 She performs her action according to an action selection criterion (ACT).
-Here, she selects the right action, along the edge labeled `N_b`.
+Here, she selects the right action, along the edge labeled $N_b$.

 Alice now wishes to simulate Bob's action, as would typically be the next step in standard MCTS.
 However, without Bob's private information, Alice cannot simulate his action.
 Thus, Alice _samples_ Bob's private information, according to some belief distribution.
-Here, she samples that his hidden information is `z`.
+Here, she samples that his hidden information is $z$.

 She is now able to simulate Bob's action.
 However, she must account for the fact that Bob does not know Alice's private information.
 She thus _spawns_ a new tree, from Bob's POV.
 This tree is colored blue, to indicate that it corresponds to Bob's POV.
-The root of this node is labeled `?z`, to reflect the fact that Bob knows his private information and does not know Alice's information.
+The root of this node is labeled $?z$, to reflect the fact that Bob knows his private information and does not know Alice's information.
 The simulation of Bob's action recursively repeats the same procedure that we started with.